zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

     + Make sure all the ip addresses are correct for the defined servers.
     + Make sure all other parameters are correct for your system

-* To force a rebuild, remove the file /root/keystonerc_admin on the Target
+* To force a rebuild, remove /root/keystonerc_admin on the Target

 * To debug your variables, there is a special make target called **vars** that will output to /tmp/vars.json.